deathline94/reverse_ssh_tunnel/README.md

-# Reverse SSH Tunnel Setup Script
+# Reverse SSH Tunnel Setup

-A robust and user-friendly script for setting up secure reverse SSH tunnels between servers.
-This script automates the process of configuring SSH servers, generating and managing SSH keys, and setting up persistent reverse tunnels.
+A robust script for setting up and maintaining reverse SSH tunnels with automatic health checking.

 ## 🌟 Features